 In other scenarios, such as the second outside T2S and the third scenario, avoiding double penalization remains problematic.
-Discussions with ECSDA and ESMA to find a working solution are ongoing.
 Tentatively, once available, the second and third scenarios may be resolved by using the same partial buy-in indicator as intended for the first scenario.
-Alternatively, counterparties may appeal to the relevant CSDs to annul the unjustified late matching penalties.

-4.2.2 Penalties mismatch scenarios
+4.4.2 Penalties mismatch scenarios